A director of education has been named to head up the newly established Anishinabek Education System.

 The establishment of an Anishinabek Education System is viewed as an act of reconciliation by participating communities and seen as an opportunity to support an education system designed by the Anishinabek for the benefit of the Anishinabek students.

-A Master Education Agreement signed in August by the Anishinabek Nation and the Government of Ontario recognizes Anishinabek jurisdiction over education on reserve from Junior Kindergarten to Grade 12 in 23 participating First Nations throughout Ontario.
+A Master Education Agreement signed in August by the Anishinabek Nation and the Government of Ontario recognizes Anishinabek jurisdiction over education on and off reserve from Junior Kindergarten to Grade 12 in participating First Nations throughout Ontario.